Elvis impersonator: Video games

 In Grand Theft Auto: San Andreas, Elvis impersonators are a type of pedestrians commonly spawned in the Las Venturas (which is modelled after Las Vegas) area of the map.
+Additionally, in GTA 2 Elvis impersonators are a type of pedestrians that spawn occasionally in all the maps in groups of 5, killing them all quickly will grant the player an accolade.

 In The Legend of Zelda: Wind Waker, a dancer named Tott with a striking resemblance to Elvis Presley appears on Windfall Island.

 Plays

 One of the most popular modern plays dealing with Elvis impersonation is Lee Hall's Cooking with Elvis (1999).
 The comedy centers on the family life of Dad, an Elvis impersonator who was paralyzed in a car crash and is forced to spend the rest of his life in a wheel chair.
 Climaxes of the play are surreal fantasy scenes in which Dad's hallucinatory Elvis dreams are bursting into popular Presley songs as a reminiscence of his one-time persona of Elvis impersonator.

 Playwright Charlotte Jones' award-winning play "Martha, Josie and the Chinese Elvis" opened 15 April 1999 at the Octagon Theatre, Bolton.
 The play features a Chinese Elvis impersonator called Timothy Wong, who transforms the lives of the characters in the play.

 Another popular theater event has been the "Elvis Story" over the last five years.
 Different Elvis artists have been in the main role with very detailed outfits, wigs and props.
 This has prompted other impersonators, like Mark Lee Pringle of Ohio, to include these details in their shows.
 Mark portrays the 1950s rock-a-billy era complete with exact replicas of all of Elvis' performance guitars and stage clothes from 1954 to 1958, as well as old 1950s RCA microphones and even a full-size Nipper dog statue on-stage (Mark is the only impersonator that uses RCA's Nipper).